craigshoemaker/blob-storage-quickstart-async/readme.md

 ## Resources

-You can use the [Azure Storage explorer](https://azure.microsoft.com/features/storage-explorer/) to see the data in Azure.
+You can use the [Azure Storage explorer](https://azure.microsoft.com/features/storage-explorer/) to see the data in your Azure account.